syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Data-Binding.md

 # Data Binding

-The SfDataGrid is bound to an external data source to display the data.
+The [SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid.html) is bound to an external data source to display the data.
 It supports the data sources such as [List](https://msdn.microsoft.com/en-us/library/6sh2ey19(v=vs.110).aspx), [ObservableCollection](https://msdn.microsoft.com/en-us/library/ms668604(v=vs.110).aspx), and so on.
 [SfDataGrid.ItemsSource](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ItemsSource.html) property helps to bind the SfDataGrid with the collection of objects.

-In order to bind the data source of the SfDataGrid, set the `SfDataGrid.ItemsSource` property as shown below such that each row in the SfDataGrid would bind to an object in the data source and each column would bind to a property in the data model object.
+In order to bind the data source of the `SfDataGrid`, set the `SfDataGrid.ItemsSource` property as shown below such that each row in the `SfDataGrid` would bind to an object in the data source and each column would bind to a property in the data model object.

 {% tabs %}
 {% highlight xaml %}